OA and Project-Level Finance

 Recent Debt-for-Nature Swap Experience

 Recent high-profile debt-for-nature swaps demonstrate the growing scale and sophistication of these instruments, and the critical role that systematic environmental data plays in their design.
-The Seychelles debt swap (2018) restructured approximately USD 21 million of sovereign debt in exchange for marine protected area commitments covering 30 per cent of the country's exclusive economic zone.
-Belize (2021) completed a USD 553 million "blue bond" debt conversion that committed the country to expanding marine protection to 30 per cent of its ocean area and maintaining a marine conservation endowment fund.
-Ecuador (2023) executed the largest debt-for-nature swap to date, restructuring approximately USD 1.6 billion of debt in exchange for conservation commitments for the Galapagos Islands marine reserve.
+The Seychelles debt-for-nature swap (completed 2015-2016) restructured approximately USD 21.6 million of sovereign debt in exchange for marine protected area commitments covering 30 per cent of the country's exclusive economic zone.
+Belize (2021) completed a debt conversion that retired USD 553 million of sovereign debt (repurchased at a discount) and refinanced through a USD 364 million blue bond, committing the country to expanding marine protection to 30 per cent of its ocean area and maintaining a marine conservation endowment fund.
+Ecuador (2023) executed the largest debt-for-nature swap to date, repurchasing approximately USD 1.6 billion (face value) of commercial bonds through a new USD 656 million loan, with conservation commitments for the Galapagos Islands marine reserve.
 In each case, the structuring and ongoing monitoring of conservation commitments relied on systematic spatial and biophysical data of the kind that Ocean Accounts are designed to produce--including ecosystem extent baselines, condition indicators, and protected area management effectiveness metrics.
 These experiences underscore the value of pre-existing account compilation for countries seeking to negotiate debt-for-nature instruments.

 Example: Blue Carbon in Debt Swaps